Personal Entrepreneurial Competencies (PECs)

 5 – Always 4 – Usually 3 – Sometimes 2 – Rarely 1 – Never

 Answer the questionnaire based on your personal and honest views as there are no wrong answers.
 Remember that no one is good at everything.

 PECs Self-Rating Questionnaire

 PEC Scoring Sheet

-When you’re done with the questions, transfer your rating to the PEC Scoring Sheet as arranged in downward direction in parentheses.
+When you’re done with the questions, transfer your rating to the PECs Scoring Sheet as arranged in downward direction in parentheses.

 Perform the addition and subtraction per row to calculate your PEC score.

 The correction factor (the total of items 11, 22, 33, 44, and 55) is computed to determine whether or not a person tries to filter his image of himself.
 If the total score on this factor is 20 or greater, then the total score on the ten PECs must be corrected to provide a more accurate assessment of the strengths of the PEC score for that individual.

 Download PECs Self-Rating Questionnaire Corrected Factor Sheet

 Subtract the Correction Number from the Original Score.
 Place your score to Corrected Total space.